Rising Number of Breath Research Publications

 Published on: 29 Mar 2019

-A search for the number of breath volatile organic compound (VOC) analysis publications per year on the Pubmed database visualizes this trend, as shown in Figure 1.
+A search for the number of breath analysis publications per year on the Pubmed database visualizes this trend, as shown in Figure 1.
 There was a notable surge in the number of breath analysis publications in 2021, especially in the context of clinical trials focusing on infectious diseases such as COVID-19.
-The huge uplift was followed by a slight decrease in the number of publications in 2022.
-However, it is anticipated that this trend will pick up again in the coming years, given the potential of breath analysis as a non-invasive diagnostic tool in infectious diseases and other medical fields.
-Between April 2023 and 2024, there have been 334 breath publications.
-But it’s not just the volume of research that’s increasing – it’s also the range of applications.
-Breath analysis was once largely limited to a few key areas, such as the Helicobacter pylori breath test using 13C Urea.
-Now, the use of breath analysis has expanded into broader areas including the development of diagnostic tools and monitoring of cancer, respiratory diseases, liver diseases, as well as the microbiome.
+This uplift has now settled back down to pre-COVID levels.
+However, it is anticipated that publications will pick up again in the coming years, given the potential of breath analysis as a non-invasive diagnostic tool in infectious diseases and other medical fields.

 Owlstone Medical is at the forefront of this research.
 Our Breath Biopsy® Platform has revolutionized the way in which breath can be utilized in clinical research.
-By improving the collection, storage, and analysis of breath samples, the Breath Biopsy technology has enabled breath analysis to be included in large-scale clinical trials.
+By improving the collection, storage, and standardised analysis of breath samples, the Breath Biopsy technology has enabled breath analysis to be included in large-scale clinical trials.
 This is a game-changer for quantifying biomarkers of processes within the body, as breath analysis has the benefit of being completely non-invasive, making it more patient-friendly than other tests.

-Breath is a valuable source of potential biomarkers for a wide range of diseases, and the non-invasive nature of breath analysis opens the door to many other potential applications.
-With more and more research being done in this area, the potential uses of breath analysis are constantly expanding.
 The desire for a non-invasive test to improve patient experience is one of the driving forces behind the expansion of new application areas for breath research.
 By enabling earlier and more precise detection of diseases and health conditions, breath analysis can lead to more effective treatments and better outcomes for patients.

 In conclusion, breath analysis is a rapidly developing field with significant potential for revolutionizing patient monitoring, and disease diagnosis.
 With continued advances in technology and research, breath analysis is poised to become an increasingly important tool in the fight against disease.